 - Technicians log completion hours (labor) to get an accurate measurement of hours

 - How well are labor hours being utilized and scheduled during a specific time period?
-Work order system metrics reveal the gaps in your organization that need to be closed, such as:
+Maintenance software metrics reveal the gaps in your organization’s work order management that need to be closed, such as:

 - Do we have accurate scheduling of manpower?

-- Are we capturing all the tasks completed?
+- Is our work order system capturing all the tasks completed?

 - Do we have an accurate recording of manpower time (e.g. labor hours documented for a technician on a day they weren’t scheduled)?